 If you’re like most people, you use Venmo to send and receive money.
 But what happens if Venmo loses connection with the bank?
 Well, there can be some serious consequences, depending on the situation.

-If you receive an error message saying, “We lost connection with your bank,” you may need to delete your bank account from Venmo and add it back again.
+If you receive an error message saying, “We lost connection with your bank,” you may need to unlink your bank account from Venmo and add it back again.
 This likely will happen if you update your online banking password.

 If you re-add the bank account manually—using your account and routing number—be aware that you will need to verify the account.
 Verification usually takes 1-2 business days, but if you need to make a payment urgently, consider adding a debit card to your Venmo account.